Sophie-1227/Algorytmy-Metaheurystyczne/README.md

 > edges we can subtract and add the distances of only those edges.

 - **GA**
-> Genetic Algorithm for Traveling Salesman Problem with Modified Cycle Crossover Operator
+> Genetic Algorithm for Traveling Salesman Problem with Modified Cycle Crossover Operator.

 It was group project.
 We wrote it in pair.
+We did a lot of tests and charts.
+We were using tsplib and tests instances.